Street names for weed in different countries

 Kosak and Dudka are absolutely equal, both mean a single hand-made joint.
 Pronounce kosak as [kosiák] with soft ‘s’.
 Like you read /cognac/, read the same way /cogsac/ (hope the hint helps).

-Russians rarely roll joints using regular papers, but they do.
-However, the most traditional way is to use “Belomor”, cheap cigarettes which use the same finest materials during the latest 70 years.
-You make one belomor empty of tobacco, and reload marijuana inside, like if you are in the Treasure Island book, and you load an old-fashioned cannon.
-Not a classic rolling.
+Russians rarely roll joints using regular papers.
+However, the most traditional way is to use “Belomor”, cheap old-school cigarettes made of the same finest materials during the latest 70+ years.
+You make one belomor empty of tobacco, and reload it with marijuana, as if you are in the Treasure Island book, and you load an old-fashioned cannon with powder.
+Totally not a classic rolling, though.

 A little bit old-fashioned slang word for marijuana — is anashá, it comes from somewhere around Kazakhstan, the word might be Persian origin, means “the queen”.
 It sounds mild and charming.